-Have you noticed those little needle-like red threads showing up on your lawn when wet?
+Have you noticed thin, needle-like red strands on your lawn when wet?
 If so, you’ve probably got red thread lawn disease.

-Don’t worry, it’s common and treatable.
+Don’t worry, though; it’s treatable.
 There are natural ways to get rid of this fungal disease without resorting to harsh chemicals.
-You want a green, healthy lawn, not one dotted with unsightly red strands.

 Identification

-This lawn disease, caused by the fungus Laetisaria fuciformis [1], shows up as pinkish or red threads throughout your grass.
+This lawn disease, caused by the fungus Laetisaria fuciformis [1], looks like pinkish or red threads throughout your grass.

 How to Get Rid of Red Thread Lawn Disease Naturally

-Below are some natural ways to stop red thread disease in its tracks before serious damage occurs.
+Below are some natural ways to stop red thread disease before severe damage occurs.

 1. Avoid Walking On Grass

-By staying off affected areas of grass and providing barriers in areas of frequent foot traffic, you can help prevent and control the spread of red thread disease in your lawn.
+By staying off affected grass areas and providing barriers in areas of frequent foot traffic, you can help prevent and control the spread of red thread disease in your lawn.

 2. Vinegar